TehShrike/abstract-state-router/readme.md

 ## Who's adding this?

+Track development progress in [#48](https://github.com/TehShrike/abstract-state-router/issues/48).

-It could be me, but probably not in the near future, since I will mostly be using this for form-heavy business apps where generating static HTML isn't really any benefit.
+It could be added by  me, but probably not in the near future, since I will mostly be using this for form-heavy business apps where generating static HTML isn't any benefit.

-If I use the abstract-state-router on an app where I want to support clients without JS, then I'll start working on the functionality.
+If I use the abstract-state-router on an app where I want to support clients without JS, then I'll start working through those tasks in the issue above.

-If anyone else has need of this functionality and wants to get started on it, I'd be happy to help.
+If anyone else has need of this functionality and wants to get keep making progress on it, I'd be happy to help.
 Stop by the [chat room](https://gitter.im/TehShrike/abstract-state-router) to ask any questions.

 # Maintainers